mark13mark/slack-rag-server/docbot-help.md

 ## Slash Commands

-- `ragbot-help` - Show this help message
+- `/ragbot-help` - Show this help message
-- `ragbot-kb-status` - Check the status of the knowledge base
+- `/ragbot-kb-status` - Check the status of the knowledge base
-- `ragbot-sync-datasource` - Trigger a sync of the knowledge base
+- `/ragbot-sync-datasource` - Trigger a sync of the knowledge base
-- `ragbot-list-datasources` - List all available data sources
+- `/ragbot-list-datasources` - List all available data sources
-- `ragbot-ds-config` - Get configuration for the data source
+- `/ragbot-ds-config` - Get configuration for the data source
-- `ragbot-get-datasource` - Get information about the current data source
+- `/ragbot-get-datasource` - Get information about the current data source
-- `ragbot-agent-status` - Check the status of the agent
+- `/ragbot-agent-status` - Check the status of the agent
-- `ragbot-job-status <job_id>` - Check the status of an ingestion job
+- `/ragbot-job-status <job_id>` - Check the status of an ingestion job
+- `/ragbot-health-check` - Check overall health of the Bedrock agent service

 ## Features